MicrosoftDocs/customer-insights/ci-docs/export-adobe-experience-platform.md

 # Export segments to Adobe Experience Platform (preview)

-Export segments that target relative audiences to Adobe Experience Platform.
+Export segments that target relevant audiences to Adobe Experience Platform.

 :::image type="content" source="media/AEP-flow.png" alt-text="Process diagram of the steps outlined in this article.":::